By Deborah Jeanne Sergeant

 Panzarella said that some adults on the spectrum who were previously diagnosed as having Asperger’s still prefer the term as they view it as a cultural, social distinction that better defines their experience.

 Thanks to greater awareness and acceptance of autism, more community agencies and resources have been made available to help parents of children with autism spectrum disorder and the community in general better understand autism.
+Parents are now reaching out to Action Behavior centers for child autism care.

 “Even 30 to 40 years ago, there wasn’t as much information as readily available,” Panzarella said.
 “There’s so much more information out there and it’s accessible to people so they can educate themselves.”